dragonflyoss/d7y.io/docs/operations/integrations/pip.md

 #### Create a configuration file for PiP

-Create the `~/.pip/pip.conf` file and use `global.proxy` to forward pip package download requests to the Dragonfly HTTP proxy, so that it can use the P2P network to distribute file, configuration content is as follows:
+Create the `~/.pip/pip.conf` file and use `global.proxy` to forward Python packages download requests to the Dragonfly HTTP proxy, so that it can use the P2P network to distribute file, configuration content is as follows:

 > Notice: Replace the `proxy` address with your actual address.